hardlystrictlyjerry/hardlystrictlyjerry.github.io/_posts/2026-02-14-valentines-day-2026.md

 title: "Happy Valentines Day"
 ---

 HSJ returned to the "The Garden" at the Board Room in Kailua for Valentine's Day, 2026.
-We had great sound, no rain, and we livened up the festivities with "Hardly Strictly Jerry Bingo":
+We had great sound, no rain, a banging poster by Kenna Zohner, and we livened up the festivities with "Hardly Strictly Jerry Bingo":

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2026-02-14-bingo.png" alt="">